abulhasanbbk/K-Tokenizer/README.md

 K-Tokenizer is a modular framework designed to perform robust tokenisation on clinical text.
 It supports a variety of downstream clinical NLP tasks by providing specialised tokenisation routines.
 <figure>
   <img src="k-tokensier-framework.png" alt="Overview of the K-Tokenizer pipeline">
-  <figcaption>Figure 1: Overview of the K-Tokenizer pipeline.</figcaption>
+  <figcaption>Figure 1: Overview of the K-Tokeniser pipeline.</figcaption>
 </figure>

 ## Folder Structure